cnsl-mru/AoI-M_G_1-Vacation-Model/README.md

 **Acknowledgement:**
-*Muthukrishnan S. Kumar, Aresh Dadlani, Masoumeh Moradian, Behrouz Maham, Theodoros A. Tsiftsis, "Age of Information in Multi-Source Updating Systems: An M/G/1 Vacation Queueing Model," in Proc. the IEEE International Conference on Communications (ICC): Communication QoS, Reliability and Modeling Symposium, May 2023.*
+*Muthukrishnan S. Kumar, Aresh Dadlani, Masoumeh Moradian, Behrouz Maham, Theodoros A. Tsiftsis, "Age of Information in Multi-Source Updating Systems: An M/G/1 Vacation Queueing Model," in Proc. the IEEE International Conference on Communications (ICC): Communication QoS, Reliability and Modeling Symposium, pp. 1-6, May 2023.*

+**You can also find the paper on ResearchGate ([link](https://www.researchgate.net/publication/367272398_Age_of_Information_in_Multi-Source_Updating_Systems_An_MG1_Vacation_Queueing_Model)).**

 ## Age of Information in Multi-Source Updating Systems: An M/G/1 Vacation Queueing Model